Juho Niukkanen

 Juho Niukkanen (27 July 1888 in Kirvu – 17 May 1954 in Helsinki) was a Finnish politician prior to, during, and after the Winter War.
 He was a member of parliament from 1916 to 1933 and again from 1936 to 1954, and represented the Agrarian Party (Maalaisliitto).
 He served as a minister in many cabinets.
-His most important office were as Minister of Finance on three occasions, and as Minister of Defence from 1937 to 1940.
+His most important office was as Minister of Finance on three occasions, and as Minister of Defence from 1937 to 1940.

 Juho Niukkanen was a favourite subject of many puns and jokes, because his name is derived from the adjective niukka (bare, meagre, economical).